Inflect logo

 Natural Disaster Risk

-Orlando has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72, as of September 2025.
-Its inland location protects it from the coastal-specific threats of storm surge and tsunamis that affect other Florida markets.
+Orlando has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72 out of 100 as of September 2025.
+Its inland location mitigates the primary threat of storm surge that affects coastal data center markets.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business